drewsamsen/supacards-api/API_DOCUMENTATION.md

 GET /api/decks/id/:id/cards
 ```

-Returns all cards that belong to a specific deck.
+Returns all cards in a specific deck.
 The deck must belong to the authenticated user.

 **Headers:**